Remember Two Things: Overview

 "The Song That Jane Likes" is named after Matthews' younger sister.
 In concert, he often prefaces the song by saying, "I've got a little sister named Jane.
 This is the song that Jane likes."

 All songs are live recordings except for "Minarets" and "Seek Up" (and, on reissues, "Pay for What You Get" and "Typical Situation"), which were recorded in-studio.
-"I'll Back You Up" and "Christmas Song" are acoustic performance by Matthews and Tim Reynolds; all other songs feature the entire band.
+"I'll Back You Up" and "Christmas Song" are acoustic performances by Matthews and Tim Reynolds; all other songs feature the entire band.
 Matthews has been cited as saying that "I'll Back You Up" was recorded in a closet near a bathroom, and the version on the album is the one "with no flushing sounds in it."

 "Ants Marching" and "Tripping Billies" were recorded at The Muse in Nantucket, Massachusetts, on August 17, 1993.
 "Recently" was recorded at The Flood Zone in Richmond, Virginia on August 10, 1993.

 "Ants Marching" and "Satellite" later appeared on the 1994 album Under the Table and Dreaming, while "Tripping Billies" appeared on its 1996 follow-up, Crash.